geez0219/website-ng/src/assets/branches/master/tutorial/beginner/t01_getting_started.md

 <a id='t01Pipeline'></a>

 ### Step 1 - Pipeline
 We use FastEstimator dataset API to load the MNIST dataset.
-Please check out [tutorial 2](./tutorials/master/beginner/t02_dataset) for more details about the dataset API.
+Please check out [Tutorial 2](./tutorials/master/beginner/t02_dataset) for more details about the dataset API.
 In this case our data preprocessing involves:
 1. Expand image dimension from (28,28) to (28, 28, 1) for convenience during convolution operations.
 2. Rescale pixel values from [0, 255] to [0, 1].

-Please check out [tutorial 3](./tutorials/master/beginner/t03_operator) for details about `Operator` and [tutorial 4](./tutorials/master/beginner/t04_pipeline) for `Pipeline`.
+Please check out [Tutorial 3](./tutorials/master/beginner/t03_operator) for details about `Operator` and [Tutorial 4](./tutorials/master/beginner/t04_pipeline) for `Pipeline`.

 ```python